derrywijaya/WikiTrends/README.md

 ##  How to run the web app locally on a Mac.

 1. Clone the [WikiTrends github repo](https://github.com/cristinabuenahora/WikiTrends)
 2. The WikiTrends web app requires Node.js.
-You can install Node.js using a package management system for your Mac like Homebrew
+You can download Node.js from https://nodejs.org/en/ (it's usually better to choose the version that is recommended for most user).
+Or, you can install Node.js using a package management system for your Mac like Homebrew
 * To install Homebrew follow the steps on the [How to Install Homebrew](https://treehouse.github.io/installation-guides/mac/homebrew) on a Mac instruction guide to install Homebrew.
 * Open the Terminal app and type `brew update`.
 This updates Homebrew with a list of the latest version of Node.
 * Type `brew install node.`